La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Urging interjections

-A special group of interjections (in English called "imperative/hortative" interjections) make instigations, commands, requests, among which we already know **.e'o**:
+A special group of "imperative/hortative" interjections are used for instigations, commands, and requests.
+We have already encountered **.e'o**:

 > **.e'o mi ciksi da poi mi cusku djica**
 > _Please, let me explain what I want to say._